STEP-tw/head-affishaikh/code-review.md

     2. Handling errors
     3. Splitting, slicing and joining strings.

-2.  lineNumber : 8, other lines, files etc
-   description : prerequisites as a name is too vague.
-Should try to make it more expressive.

 3.  <<< Done    isTailRangeZero : 17
     description : function at an unexpected place. i don't expect it to be handled in sliceContentsByLines.